Promise Scholars Program

 - Lending Library Access

-Recipients of the Promise Scholarship must agree to:
+Participants in the Promise Scholars Program must agree to:

 - Enroll full time (minimum 12 units) for fall and spring terms only.